 Assess what’s working and what’s not, then do more of what’s working, you will stack the odds of business success in your favour.~ profitanywhereblog.com

 Her idea was, say for instance you saved as little as KSH 5 each day?
-How much would you have at the end of an year?
-How much at the end of your stay in Campus?
+How much would you have at the end of a year?
+How much at the end of your stay at Campus?

 So some of us got saving, some of us did not.